-I train in English only, and in English with simultaneous interpretation.
-I draw on the worldwide ICA network to provide ToP training materials in many languages, and to arrange for experienced local ToP trainers to deliver with me (or without me) in many languages.
+I train in English, and in English with simultaneous interpretation.
+I draw on the worldwide ICA network to provide ToP training materials in other languages, and to arrange for experienced local ToP trainers to deliver with me (or without me) in other languages.